Sindhupriya717/Health-Care-/README.md

       33.51% of patients have abnormal test results, a significant proportion compared to those with normal or inconclusive results.
 - Prescribed Medications: Commonly prescribed medications include Aspirin, Ibuprofen, Lipitor, Paracetamol, and Penicillin.
 - Top Doctors: The top three doctors based on performance are Michael Smith, Robert Smith, and John Smith.

+### Conclusion
+This healthcare analysis reveals balanced patient demographics, with notable trends in hospital admissions and financial disparities among insurers.
+The findings highlight the need for optimizing resource allocation, improving diagnostic accuracy, and leveraging top-performing doctors to enhance patient outcomes.